davidhlee625/Project-4/README.md

 ========================================
 ```

 5. My `bot.submission.py` file made over 200 posts to the subreddit.
 For the self posts, I pulled from r/WritingPrompts and for the link posts, I pulled from r/Finance.
-Below is a tidbit of how many posts were made in the newest 1000 submissions that time, but there are definitely more than this number. +2
+Below is a tidbit of how many posts were made in the newest 1000 submissions that time, but there are definitely more than this count. +2

 ```